Hipjea/h5p-pyth5p/README.md

 ### Dependencies :

-This package relies on [Skupt](https://github.com/skulpt/skulpt) for the Python interpretor, [CodeMirror](https://github.com/codemirror/CodeMirror) for the code editor part and [React](https://github.com/facebook/react) for the frontend application.
+This package relies on [Skupt](https://github.com/skulpt/skulpt) for the Python interpretor, [CodeMirror](https://github.com/codemirror/CodeMirror) for the code editor part, [React](https://github.com/facebook/react) and [Typescript](https://www.typescriptlang.org) on the frontend application.

 ---